-Immerse yourself in Charlottesville-Albemarle County history, including the homes of three founding fathers and a colonial era tavern, a wide variety of cuisine and top wineries.
+Immerse yourself in the history of Charlottesville and Albemarle County, including homes of three Founding Fathers and a colonial era tavern, a wide variety of cuisine and top wineries.
 Add stops at amazing museums, cultural centers and art exhibitions for a memorable visit.

 Michie Tavern is a great spot to enjoy lunch and a tour on your way to or from Thomas Jefferson’s Monticello.
 Located just half a mile from Monticello, this historic tavern dates to 1784, giving visitors a glimpse into the past and the chance to enjoy an 18th Century, Southern dining experience.
 Michie Tavern’s popular lunch buffet features southern fried chicken, hickory-smoked pork barbecue, mashed potatoes, black-eyed peas, buttermilk biscuits, cornbread and more.
 Lunch is served daily from 11:30 a.m. to 3:00 p.m.
 If you save room for dessert, don’t miss out on the delicious peach cobbler.